 Most Affordable Neighborhoods in Hampton, VA

-Some of the cheapest neighborhoods in Hampton are Old North Hampton, Newtown/Crown Pointe, and Willow Oaks.
+Some of the cheapest neighborhoods in Hampton are Pasture Point, Newtown/Crown Pointe, and Old North Hampton.
 These neighborhoods offer some of the lowest rent prices in Hampton, making them ideal for renters on a budget.
-As of February 3, 2025, the average rent in Hampton is $1,293, which is 0.2% higher than last year.
+As of March 6, 2025, the average rent in Hampton is $1,307, which is 1.2% higher than last year.
 However, it's important to remember that rental prices can vary significantly based on factors such as location, amenities, and floor plans.

 Average Rent